KnowageLabs/Knowage-Documentation/functionalities-guide/Alert/ka_Alert.rst

 Alert implementation
 ------------

-The Alert definition window (refer to Figure 9.2) diplays the list of existing alerts and a search box at the top of the page to facilitate to browse over the items.
+The Alert definition window (refer to Figure 9.2, :numref:`figlem`) diplays the list of existing alerts and a search box at the top of the page to facilitate to browse over the items.
 In the right top corner it is available the “Plus” icon to configure a new alert.

 Clicking on the “Plus” icon the page in Figure 9.3 opens.